 If You Invested $1000 In This Stock 5 Years Ago, Here's How Much You Would Have Today

-Take-Two Interactive (NASDAQ:TTWO) has outperformed the market over the past 5 years by 8.59% on an annualized basis.
+Intellia Therapeutics (NASDAQ:NTLA) has outperformed the market over the past 5 years by 32.37% on an annualized basis.

-Buying $1,000 In TTWO: 5 years ago, an investor could have purchased 19.46 shares of Take-Two Interactive at the time with $1,000.
-This investment in TTWO would have produced an average annual return of 24.41%.
-Currently, Take-Two Interactive has a market capitalization of $17.68 billion.
+Buying $1,000 In NTLA: 5 years ago, an investor could have purchased 76.22 shares of Intellia Therapeutics at the time with $1,000.
+This investment in NTLA would have produced an average annual return of 48.02%.
+Currently, Intellia Therapeutics has a market capitalization of $6.94 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.